procedure1/AutoBS/README.md

 Rotation size and frequency can be adjusted in the menu, and headset FOV limits can be set so that rotations don't move outside your peripheral vision.

+***HINT: For rapid, large-angle rotations, go to the `Rotation` settings section and crank up `Rot Speed Multiplier` and `Min Rotation Size`.
+Then start decreasing `FOV Time Window` until rotations start to move too far outside your peripheral vision.***

 ## Arcitect Arc + Chain Maker

 `Arcitect` automatically adds arcs and chains to maps that don't have them.
 Not as good as a human, of course!
 But better than nothing.
 Long-duration chains are available, but the segments can become impossible to hit when chains get too long.